leonseng/blog-hugo/content/posts/learning-istio/securing-egress-traffic-with-mtls.md

         tls:
             mode: ISTIO_MUTUAL
     ```
-1. a `VirtualService` to direct traffic to the external service via the egress gateway
+1. A `VirtualService` to direct traffic to the external service via the egress gateway
     ```
     apiVersion: networking.istio.io/v1alpha3
     kind: VirtualService